lucylow/Covid_Control/README.md

 The goal is to develop a machine learning model to predict the future number of Covid Cases worldwide:

-**PHASE1 Predictor: LSTM Predictor Model**
+**Part1 Predictor: LSTM Long Short-Term Memory Predictor Model**

-  * Phase 1 Predictor Development Estimate future numbers of daily COVID-19 cases with the greatest accuracy develop and submit predictor models that estimate the number of future cases for a given region(s)—considering the local intervention plans in effect based on live Oxford data—over a given time.
+  * Estimates future numbers of daily COVID-19 cases with the greatest accuracy using LSTM Long Short-Term Memory and developed a predictor model that estimates the number of future cases for a given region considering the local intervention plans
   * Quantifying Non-Pharmaceutical Interventions (NPIs) using LSTM layers
-    * Examples of NPIs include measures such as lockdowns, social distancing, and the mandatory use of face masks and careful hand hygiene whereas vaccine or antiviral are not NPIs.
+    * Examples of NPIs include lockdowns, social distancing, and the mandatory use of face masks and careful hand hygiene
+    * Vaccine or antiviral are not NPIs.

-**PHASE2 Prescriptor: Effective Reinforcement Learning through Evolutionary Surrogate-Assisted Prescription (ESP)**
+**Part2 Prescriptor: RL Effective Reinforcement Learning through Evolutionary Surrogate-Assisted Prescription (ESP)**

   * Produce the best prescription models for Intervention Plans.
 Implementation of the paper "From Prediction to Prescription: Evolutionary Optimization of Non-Pharmaceutical Interventions in the COVID-19 Pandemic".
-  * An interactive demo illustrating the basic concepts of the competition, such as the predictor and prescriptor models and their interaction and performance

 ---